Priyanshu-310704/Sudoku-Solver/readme.md

 4. **Input Format**:

    Enter the Sudoku puzzle as a 9x9 grid, using . for empty cells.
 For example:
-    ```bash
     5 3 . .
 7 . . . .
     6 . .
 1 9 5 . . .
     .
 9 8 . . . .
 6 .